thufschmitt/tix-papers/context/nix/syntax-and-semantics.md

     Nix requires the name of the capture variable to be the same as the name of the field.

+- Type annotations (absent in the actual language but added for this work).
+    These annotations have been added as they are required by the typechecker.
+    There are two productions for types: the concrete types (noted `<t>`) and the abstract types (noted <τ>).
+A distinction between both is mandatory because the negation of a gradual type is not defined.
+    The meaning of the types will be presented in Section \ref{sec:typing}.

+    The constructions `<R>` and `<ρ>` represents type regular exepressions which will be presented in Section \ref{typing::structures::listes}.

 In addition to those syntactic constructions, a lot of the expressivity of the language is hidden behind some predefined functions.
 For example, some functions do some advanced operations on records, like the